How the Growth and Evolution of Accounting Software Fits Today’s Business Landscape

 • Helps the public to view the good work done by the non-profit organisations directly from the source.

-• Insights to management and helps company to review their decisions and help make better ones.
+• Insights to management and helps the company to review their decisions and help make better ones.

-• Improve image of an organisation and help with marketing decisions
+• Improve the image of an organization and help with marketing decisions

 7. Responsibility Accounting: Responsibility accounting refers to a company’s internal budgeting and accounting.
-It helps in control and planning of responsibility centres (decentralised departments and decisions) within the company.
+It helps in the control and planning of responsibility centers (decentralized departments and decisions) within the company.

 Benefits of Responsibility Accounting: